DriftwoodPalace/Hodl-Guide/hodler-guide/hodler-guide_10_preparations.md

 *Linux:* GnuPG comes pre-installed with Linux distributions.

 An easy way to verify a digital signature is to use the command line (terminal).
-In all examples, what´s written to the command line is everything after the `$` sign (examples on Windows usually use the symbol `>`).
+In all examples, what´s written to the command line is everything after the `$` sign (and examples that's specific for on Windows use the symbol `>`).

 For example: `$ cd`
 Means that you´d write `cd` to the command line (cd is a command that changes the active directory).